keboola/connection-docs/management/project/tokens/index.md

 * TOC
 {:toc}

-All operations in a KBC project must be authorized.
+All operations in a Keboola Connection project must be authorized.
 This is technically done using **API tokens** (also called **Storage API tokens**, **SAPI tokens**, and **Storage tokens**).

-KBC is built using the [API-first approach](https://apigee.com/about/tags/api-first-0); almost every operation done in KBC is in fact an API call and uses an API token.
+Keboola Connection is built using the [API-first approach](https://apigee.com/about/tags/api-first-0); almost every operation done in Keboola Connection is in fact an API call and uses an API token.
 A token is valid only within a **single project** (hence the name Storage API token).

 Apart from API tokens, there are also [management tokens](/management/account/#tokens), which are used to perform operations outside individual projects.

 Normally, when you are using the user interface, your API token is exchanged automatically with the server backend.
-Therefore you need to work with tokens only when working with KBC programmatically (or if you need to limit a user's authorization to certain operations or data).
+Therefore you need to work with tokens only when working with Keboola Connection programmatically (or if you need to limit a user's authorization to certain operations or data).
 To learn more about all the available programmatic approaches, please follow our [developers documentation](https://developers.keboola.com/overview/api/).